AdguardTeam/AdguardKnowledgeBase/pages/02.general/07.how-ad-blocking-works/docs.en.md

 ## Ad filtering

 Ad filtering mechanism depends on what product you use.
 Browser extensions rely on the capabilities that browsers provide them with.
-Adguard for Windows, Mac and Android works independently of your browser, using a completely different filtering algorithm.
-Below we describe all the stages of ad filtering that Adguard uses.
+AdGuard for Windows, Mac and Android works independently of your browser, using a completely different filtering algorithm.
+Below we describe all the stages of ad filtering that AdGuard uses.